tkw1536/HCI_Grader/README.md

 ## Passwords

-In this demo, we have 3 accounts "student", "ta" and "admin".
-For all of them, the password is the same as the username.
+In this demo, we have 2 accounts "student", "ta".
+For both of them, the password is the same as the username.

 ## Used Libraries